top of page

 Your home’s wiring needs to be kept in peak condition to ensure that it is as efficient as possible.
 Here’s why a full rewire can lower your energy bills

 Your home’s wiring is just like any other part of your home.
 It’s subject to wear and tear as the years go by.
-The jacketing on your wiring can get dry and brittle.
+The insulation on your wiring can get dry and brittle.
 It can even break, exposing the wiring underneath.
 Connections can deteriorate over time, making them more unstable.
-Rodents can sneak into the spaces between your walls and gnaw at your electrical cables.
+Rodents can sneak into the spaces between your walls, roof and wall spaces, and gnaw at your electrical cables.
 And because your wiring is hidden away behind your walls, you can’t see enough to inspect it.

 As such, it’s recommended that your wiring be inspected at least once every 10 years.
-A qualified electrician can gauge the state of your wiring and advise whether a full or partial rewire is needed.
+A qualified electrician can gauge the state of your wiring and advise whether a full or partial rewire is needed, or comment on any improvement they would recomend.
 While a full rewire is a significant investment (especially for larger properties), it’s the best way to avoid the electrical fires that can be caused by substandard wiring.
-But as well as making your home safer, could a full rewire also lower your electricity prices?
+But as well as making your home safer, but could a full rewire also lower your electricity prices?

 Savings can be enhanced with a new energy plan